joequant/operation-softee/README.md

 https://en.wikipedia.org/wiki/Dai_pai_dong

+The stated purpose of these licenses were santitation and hygiene.
+However, once you have licenses you have interests that will be in favor of licensing regardless of underlying public policy.
+So when the Hong Kong government tried to allow for food trucks, this effort was killed by mall owners.
+Also the licensees themselves turn out to be against new entrants and will lobby against relaxing licenses.

 ----- Are you against regulation?

 I am for regulation but I am against licensing.
 Part of the reason I am so very much against licensing is that I do a lot of business with India and Africa and I have seen the absolute devastation that business licenses have done to an economy.

+In the case of Hong Kong, licensing is particularly bad because Hong Kong residents can get products from off shore companies.

 ---- What do the Hong Kong regulators think about this?